Raising the ClaSS of Streaming Time Series Segmentation: Conclusion

 \section{Conclusion}

 We proposed ClaSS, a novel algorithm with minimal assumptions for streaming time series segmentation (STSS) that is amenable to human inspection.
 Our extensive experiments demonstrate that it sets the new state of the art on two benchmarks with 107 TS, five out of six data archives from experimental studies with 485 TS, and is fast and scalable.
-Besides the streaming setting, ClaSS can also be used for very long TS in the batch scenario where computationally expensive TSS algorithms become infeasible.
-Its main limitations are the dependence on the predictive power of the $k$-NN classifier, the initial time points needed to determine the subsequence width, and less throughput compared to some competitors.
-In future work, we plan to extend ClaSS to multivariate STSS and parallel segmentation of large offline data archives.
+In addition to the streaming setting, ClaSS can also be used for very long TS in the batch scenario where computationally expensive TSS algorithms become infeasible.

+Besides its strengths, weaknesses include the initial time points needed to determine the subsequence width and the dependence on the predictive power of the $k$-NN classifier.
+ClaSS is solely applicable to univariate TS.
+Many real-world use cases, however, capture processes with a multitude of sensors, where temporal patterns are distributed across various channels.
+It also has less throughput compared to some competitors, which restricts its applicability for sensors with extremely high sampling rates.

+In future work, we plan to extend ClaSS to the multivariate setting, exploring sensor fusion and dimension selection to improve accuracy.
+We also plan to to accelerate the streaming $k$-NN calculation and significance test by simultaneously working on sliding window partitions using multi-threading or GPUs.